kora-edu/kora-edu.github.io/about.md

 description: Learn more about KORA and our development process.
 ---

-## About KORA
-KORA is an AI-driven educational tool designed to enhance learning experiences through personalized and engaging content.
-This blog documents our journey as we develop and improve KORA.

-## Features
-- Adaptive learning tools powered by AI
-- Seamless integration with existing educational platforms
-- Insights and analytics for personalized education
-- Open-source components for community contributions

 ## Blog Posts
 Below, you'll find a complete list of blog posts about our development progress: